eonu/sequentia/README.md

 - [x] Multi-processing for DTW k-NN predictions

-> **Disclaimer**: The package currently remains largely untested and is still in its first alpha stages – _use with caution_!
+> **Disclaimer**: The package currently remains largely untested and is still in its early pre-alpha stages – _use with caution_!

 ## Installation